Visit! It’s one of the most important things you can do when choosing a college.

-A virtual tour of campus and appointments with a faculty member from your major, and/or to speak with someone in our Office of Financial Aid can also be furnished upon request.
+We can also make appointments with a faculty member from your major, and/or to speak with someone in our Office of Financial Aid upon request.

 Open House offers you the unique opportunity and freedom to get information relevant to your interests.
 You can explore our 80+ majors; learn more about admissions, student life, financial aid, and career services; and tour campus.

 Niagara University welcomes groups of high school-aged students to visit our campus on Mondays, Wednesdays and Fridays.
 Our group visits consist of a one-hour walking tour of campus and a 30-minute college preparation presentation.
 The presentation will cover both Niagara University and the college process in general.
 Lunch is available upon request.